jwdunne/fun/docs/design/index.rst

 10. Transforming received values from 3rd party APIs to internal representations.
 11. Validating and sanitising values read from 3rd party APIs
+12. Writing tests that interact with DB
+13. Writing tests that stub and fake 3rd party services
+14. Writing tests that verify data structures

 We can reduce these use cases to: